ronggong/DLfM2018/README.md

 ```
 to extract features for ANOVA feature analysis.

-You can also skip this step by directly downloading the extracted features from [zenodo page](https://doi.org/10.5281/zenodo.1287251).
+You can also skip this step by directly downloading the extracted log-mel features `log-mel-scaler-keys-label-encoder.zip`
+from [zenodo page](https://doi.org/10.5281/zenodo.1287251), then unzip it your local `data_path_phone_embedding_model`.

 ## Model training
 When the train data is ready, we can run the below script to train pronunciation or overall quality embedding models